 About Scope It Out 5k

-The race continues to be a community awareness effort, hosted by the Chris4Life Colon Cancer Foundation, a Virginia based 501(c)(3).
-A Scope It Out 5K is also held in Inverness, FL.
+The races continue to be a community awareness effort, hosted by the Chris4Life Colon Cancer Foundation, a Virginia based 501(c)(3).
 To date, the Scope It Out 5K has donated more than $1,000,000 to further colorectal cancer research and awareness, and more importantly, through its education and encouragement efforts, has saved lives.
 The race is dedicated to the men and women who have courageously battled this disease and their loved ones who aren’t afraid to tell everyone how important it is to Scope It Out!

-The race continues to grow each year with a 2014 goal of $400,000 in race proceeds which will be donated to Chris4Life.
-Scope It Out 5K is one of the fastest growing races in the region and one of the largest annual colon cancer awareness events in the country.
+The races continue to grow each year and with seven races in 2014 our goal is to raise $750,000 in race proceeds which will be donated to Chris4Life and stay in the local communities.
+Scope It Out 5K Series is one of the fastest growing 5K races in the nation and hope to be the largest annual colorectal cancer awareness events in the country.